 How to Use the Orange Slider on Portrait Photos Using Lightroom Classic

-Locate the Orange Slider in Lightroom
+Locate the Orange Slider in Classic

 Lightroom Classic makes colour adjustments very simple.
 In the Develop module, and located below the Basic & Tone Curve adjustments are the HSL/Color adjustments.
 Click on the word Color and Lightroom will display each colour with its own Hue, Saturation, and Luminance sliders underneath.